flokoe/bash-hackers-wiki/docs/scripting/processtree.md

 All the diagrams of the process tree use names like \"`xterm`\" or
-\"`bash`\", but that's just to make it easier to understand what's going on, it doesn\'t mean those processes are actually executed.
+\"`bash`\", but that's just to make it easier to understand what's going on, it doesn't mean those processes are actually executed.

 Let's take a short look at what happens when you \"execute a program\" from the Bash prompt, a program like \"ls\":